G-Raffiti/G-Raffiti/README.md

 ### Diverse Skill Set
 One thing that sets me apart is my diverse skill set.
 While exploring the world of code, I also discovered my talent for digital art and e-painting (mostly in Krita <img alt="Krita" width="20px" src="https://upload.wikimedia.org/wikipedia/commons/6/63/Krita_Application_Logo.svg" /> and Photshop <img alt="Photoshop" width="20px" src="https://upload.wikimedia.org/wikipedia/commons/a/af/Adobe_Photoshop_CC_icon.svg" />).
 The thrill of seeing my drawings come alive on the screen when imported into the games I create is incredibly fulfilling.
 The ability to marry programming and art allows me to craft immersive gaming experiences that leave a lasting impact on players.

-My journey took an unexpected turn when I worked as a barman at a board game bar.
-It was there that I joined an association of game creators, opening the door to new insights into game design and prototyping.
-This experience enriched my understanding of the gaming industry as a whole and reinforced my passion for building captivating games.

 ### Continuous Learning
 In September 2022, I took my dedication to learning to the next level by enrolling at 42 School.
 This intensive learning experience exposed me to a wide range of programming languages.
 This diverse curriculum equipped me with a versatile skill set, enabling me to tackle complex challenges with confidence.